JaimeMAnayaRojas/Bauhus_et_al_2024/README.md

 5. **Hypotheses testing** After drawing simulations from the model, you can use these simulations together with the script '4_Hypotheses_testing.R' to compare differences in state probabilites between treatments and timepoints.

-6. **Hypotheses testing** To display differences in the three states between treatments and timepoints, use the script '5_Create_plots_StateProb.R' to create contrast plots.
+6. **Create contrast plots** To display differences in the three states between treatments and timepoints, use the script '5_Create_plots_StateProb.R' to create contrast plots.
 This script depends on the methods 'state1_plots.R', 'state2_plots.R' and 'state3_plots.R', each one for the respective state.

 ## Citation